aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the following people for their contributions and reviews of this specification: George Fletcher, Karl McGuinness, Mike Jones.
+The authors would like to thank the following people for their contributions and reviews of this specification: Apoorva Deshpande, George Fletcher, Karl McGuinness, Mike Jones.